fluxscape/fluxscape-docs/docs/getting-started/fundamentals.md

 ![](/docs/getting-started/basic-concepts/connecting-nodes.gif)

-Most properties in Noodl can be connected, that's what makes it so powerful and easy to be creative with.
+Most properties in FluxScape can be connected, that's what makes it so powerful and easy to be creative with.

 ### Connection types

-Noodl has two different connection types, <span className="ndl-data">Data</span> and <span className="ndl-signal">Signals</span>.
+FluxScape has two different connection types, <span className="ndl-data">Data</span> and <span className="ndl-signal">Signals</span>.

 - <span className="ndl-data">Data</span>: This connects an output value from one node, such as the content of a Text Input or a Variable, to an input of another node.
 This is typically used to present data in your user interface.
 When data is passed over a connection you will see it light up in the Node Graph.